 Lesson 10 in the Basic Accounting series

-The accounts payable process for a small business is simply the process of accounting for and paying invoices that your business legitimately owes.
+The accounts payable process or AP process for small business owners is simply the process of accounting for and paying invoices that your business legitimately owes.

-The process involves logging in an invoice in some type of accounting software, spreadsheets, or paper; then removing it when you pay it.
+This cash flow process involves logging in an invoice in some type of platform like accounting software, which may come with a fee, such as Freshbooks or Quickbooks, spreadsheets, mobile apps, or paper, then removing the transaction when you pay it.

-Accounts Payable is a current liability account in your chart of accounts.
+Accounts Payable is a current liability account in your chart of medium business accounts or small business accounts.

 Back on my “Learn Accounting Basic Terms” page,

-you discovered that liabilities are debts owed by your business.
+you discovered that your business’s liabilities are debts to suppliers and other business expenses.

-You also learned that liability accounts appear on your balance sheet.
+You also learned that liability accounts appear on financial records or financial statements like the balance sheet.

 Current liabilities are debts due within a year of your balance statement’s date.

-It is possible to use an accounts payable process even if you are using a cash basis accounting.
+It is possible to use an accounts payable process even if you are using cash basis accounting.
 It is called the hybrid method.
-See more in this article regarding: Cash or Accrual Basis Accounting Methods
+See more in this article regarding Cash or Accrual Basis Accounting Methods.

 Some bills you may consider setting up in your Accounts Payable are: